 Pay attention to your sump pump.
 Remove accumulated water in your water-collecting sump basin located in the home’s basement at least once a year.

 Of course, you should check this when there are frequent storms.
 Here’s how to test your sump pump:

 - Slowly add water to the sump pump pit to fill it up.
 A float similar to the one in your toilet should rise if the pump is working properly.
 This is what turns on the pump.
 Then watch to see if the water level recedes to confirm that the pump is working.

 These simple steps enable you to detect and solve problems promptly.
-To ensure that your house is safe from water damage, best to enlist professional drain inspectors.
+To ensure that your house is safe from water damage, best to enlist the leak detectors or professional drain inspectors.
 We will take preventive measures and address any issue promptly as we are available for you 24/7.